Invisible and highly polluting methane leaks detected across Romania

 "Methane emissions from the oil and gas sector in Romania are very widespread," said James Turitto, CATF campaign manager, according to a press release.
 "But it is important to remember that the shows we have documented are not the only ones.
 Everywhere I've been in Europe, I've seen methane pollution from oil and gas installations.
 We need a strong EU policy to ensure that all countries are committed to reducing methane emissions. "

-Methane pollution was singled out in the recent repot from the Intergovernmental Panel on Climate Change (IPCC) on climate change, which pointed to the need to dramatically reduce global emissions of methane, as well as carbon dioxide.
+Methane pollution was singled out in the recent report from the Intergovernmental Panel on Climate Change (IPCC), which pointed to the need to dramatically reduce global emissions of methane, as well as carbon dioxide.

 "With the recent findings of the IPCC, we know that the planet cannot afford more delays in the fight against methane," said Jonathan Banks, CATF's international director.

 "Reducing methane pollution is the only way to substantially slow down global warming over the next 20 years.
-Therefore, the European Commission's future methane strategy is vital at both European and global level. "
+Therefore the European Commission's future methane strategy is vital at both European and global level. "

 The European Commission aims to encourage EU member states including Romania to cut methane emissions.
 In October 2020, the Commission presented an EU strategy to reduce methane emissions.

-“Methane is the second biggest contributor to climate change, after carbon dioxide.
+“Methane is the second-biggest contributor to climate change, after carbon dioxide.
 It is also a potent local air pollutant causing serious health problems.
 Tackling methane emissions is therefore essential to reaching our 2030 climate targets and the 2050 climate neutrality goal, as well as contributing to the Commission's zero-pollution ambition,” said a Commission statement issued at the time.

-Among the main goals of the strategy are to reduce methane emissions in the energy sector including through a requirement to improve detection and repair of leaks in gas infrastructure.
+Among the main goals of the strategy is to reduce methane emissions in the energy sector, including through a requirement to improve detection and repair of leaks in gas infrastructure.
 There are also plans to tackle methane emissions from agriculture and the waste sector.

 Romania is one of Europe’s oil and gas producers, and is set to step up production in the coming years as offshore capacity in the Romania sector of the Black Sea comes online.
 The country also has significant refining capacity.